Why need to backup Windows 7?

 As mentioned, in Windows 7 Home, you will not see the option “Save on a network”.
 In that case, you can either upgrade your Windows to Windows 7 Ultimate or use third party software to backup Windows 7 Home or Professional to network drive.

-Windows 7 network drive backup via free backup software
+Automatic backup windows 7 home to network drive via free backup software

 AOMEI Backupper Standard is free network backup software that is much easier, safer and faster to use.
-It is designed for average users and provides basic functions such as system/files/folders/disk/partition backup, system/files/disk/partition restore, disk/partition clone as well as some other features like bootable rescue media creator.
+It is designed for average users and provides basic functions such as system backup, disk backup, partition backup and file backup.
+And in this software, you can enjoy many usefulf features in the following:

 Best solution to backup Windows 7 to network drive